 Baked Italian Chicken Thighs

-Thereโs everything to love about these Baked Italian Chicken Thighs!
+- Taste: There’s so much to love about these Baked Italian Chicken Thighs!
 Firstly, they taste amazing!
-Secondly, theyโre deliciously succulent thanks partly to the tasty marinade and partly to the fact that this recipe uses bone in and skin on chicken thighs.
+Secondly, they’re deliciously succulent thanks partly to the tasty marinade and partly to the fact that this recipe uses bone-in and skin-on chicken thighs.

-If you come from a background of only ever using chicken breast and probably enjoy making my chicken cutlets and my chicken pot pies, I get that you may be hesitant at first.
+- Juicy and Tender: If you come from a background of only ever using chicken breast and probably enjoy making my chicken cutlets and my chicken pot pies, I get that you may be hesitant at first.
 But cooked properly and well seasoned, juicy chicken thighs are so much better than chicken breast!
-Youโll love the extra chicken flavor and thighs are more economical.
+You’ll love the extra chicken flavor, and thighs are more economical.

-Chicken thighs have got to be the easiest cut of chicken to bake because itโs almost impossible to overcook.
+- Never Dry: Chicken thighs have got to be the easiest cut of chicken to bake because it’s almost impossible to overcook.
 While chicken breast will dry out if overcooked, chicken thighs get better with longer cooking.
-This is because the meat has a lot of connective tissue that breaks down and becomes gelatinous keeping the thighs juicy and tender.
+This is because the meat has a lot of connective tissue that breaks down and becomes gelatinous, keeping the thighs juicy and tender.

 For complete ingredient quantities and full instructions, please scroll to the printable recipe card at the bottom of the page.